Lisbon enchants visitors from all over the world.

 - Lisbon has an impressive number of tuk-tuks.
 They’re a great way to explore the narrow, cobbled streets that meander around the historic districts.
 You’ll find the funky vehicles at every corner of the city center, waiting to take you on an exhilarating adventure around tight corners and steep hills.
 You can book a tuk-tuk in advance and navigate the alleys of the Portuguese capital in a unique way.
 The driver will act as your tour guide, too.

 - The Metro covers most of the city.
 It’s a fast, convenient, and affordable way to explore Lisbon.
 The Red Line even services the airport making it easy to get to the city.
 The current ticket prices start at €1.35 ($1.40) for a single ride and €6.45 ($6.65) for a 24-hour pass.
+Make sure to keep your ticket throughout the whole journey.
+Random checks on the metro occur often and you’ll need to scan the ticket before leaving the station, too.

 - Get the Lisbon Card to save on entrance fees and get unlimited, free transport.
 The Lisbon Card is a great way to save both money and time.
 Enjoy unlimited travel on city transport and free admission to 39 museums and historic buildings.
 You also get discounts at many attractions and vouchers for various shops.
 The card is valid for 24, 48, or 72 hours, and you can get it in advance from this link.